Complete Homebrew Guide for Mac Users

 Database & Services

-Common Formula Commands
+Common Formula commands

-- brew search [text] – Search for formulas
+- brew search [text] – Search

-- brew info [formula] – Display information
+- brew info [formula] – Show details

 - brew deps [formula] – Show dependencies

-- brew uses [formula] – Show what depends on it
+- brew uses [formula] – Show dependents

-Casks extend Homebrew to install macOS applications distributed as binaries.
-Perfect for managing your Mac apps from the command line.
+Casks install macOS applications distributed as binaries.

 Productivity Apps